radiantearth/stac-best-practices/best-practices-zarr-ndarray.md

 1. **A Zarr asset SHALL reference a group containing one or more arrays or groups**

-   This is equivalent to an xarray Dataset, ensuring that Zarr assets are accessible data containers rather than empty hierarchies.
+   This is equivalent to an xarray Dataset or an xarray DataTree.

 2. **The Zarr store SHOULD be referenced with a link using the `"store"` relationship**